fgnt/2019_ad_xidian/index.md

     \end{bmatrix}
     \bigg|_{\boldsymbol{\theta}=\boldsymbol{\theta}^{\mathrm{old}}}
 $$
-So we start with an value for $\boldsymbol{\theta}^{\mathrm{old}}$, calculate the gradient of the cost function w.r.t. each parameter and substract the the gradient from the old value with a learnung rate $\mu$.
+So we start with a value for $\boldsymbol{\theta}^{\mathrm{old}}$, calculate the gradient of the cost function w.r.t. each parameter and subtract the gradient from the old value with a learning rate $\mu$.
 With a sufficient small learning rate and enough iterations the parameters will converge to the optimal parameters.

-For the linear least squares problem is the gradient decent algorithm not recommented, because there exists a closed form solution.
+For the linear least squares problem is the gradient decent algorithm not recommended, because there exists a closed form solution.
-The advantage of gradiend decent is, that you can calculate the gradient also for cost functions, where no closed form solution is known.
+The advantage of gradient decent is that one can calculate the gradient even for cost functions where no closed form solution is known.
-So gradient decent works for much more cost functions.
+Therefore gradient decent works for much more cost functions.

 ## Chain rule

-The most important derivative rule in the project is the chain rule:
+The most important derivation rule in this project is the chain rule:

 $$
    J = f(\hat y),\quad \hat y = g(\theta)
-$$
+$$$
 $$
    \frac{\partial J}{\partial \theta} = \frac{\partial J}{\partial \hat y}\frac{\partial \hat y}{\partial \boldsymbol{\theta}}
-$$
+$$$

-## Algorithmic differentation
+## Algorithmic Differentiation

 > In mathematics and computer algebra, automatic differentiation (AD),
 > also called algorithmic differentiation or computational differentiation,[1][2]